 Prices.
 We evaluated regional wholesale electricity prices in order to provide an overview of general market conditions.
-Over the course of the study period, electricity prices fluctuated between \$21 and \$42 per MWh and remained highly correlated with load patterns and natural gas prices.
-There was a spike in power prices on December 27, when prices rose as high as \$42 per MWh, which was coincident with natural gas prices increasing to \$14 per MMBtu.
+Over the course of the study period, electricity prices fluctuated between \$19 and \$75 per MWh and remained correlated with load patterns and natural gas prices.
+Power prices peaked in the first week of January when prices rose as high as \$75 per MWh, which was coincident with natural gas prices increasing to \$127 per MMBtu.

 Sales and Purchases.
 Duke engages in wholesale purchases and sales of power on both a short-term and long-term basis.
-Duke's